-Please note that there are no prescribed texts for this course.
+Please note that there are no prescribed textbooks for this course.
 However, there are several general Commercial Law textbooks which are very useful, as well as the relevant volumes of LAWSA (the Law of South Africa) which you will be able to find in the reference section of the Law Library (see some examples listed below).
 You will also need to consult legislation from time to time.
-Legislation can be accessed through the Rhodes library webpage.
+Legislation can be accessed through the Rhodes library webpage or on www.saflii.org.za.

-S Kopel Guide to Business Law (2017) OUP: Cape Town.
-This textbook is particularly recommended as it covers the topics in Com Law 201 as well as 202 T Woker The franchise relationship under South African Law (2012) Juta: Claremont Scott et al The Law of Commerce in South Africa 2 nd ed.
+S. Kopel Guide to Business Law (2017) OUP: Cape Town.
+This textbook is particularly recommended as it covers the topics in Com Law 201 as well as 202 T. Woker The franchise relationship under South African Law (2012) Juta: Claremont J. Scott et The Law of Commerce in South Africa 2 nd ed.
 (2015) Oxford University Press Southern Africa: Cape Town